uclaacm/Hack-Website-2.0/app/api/API.md

 #### `POST /api/v1/event`

-This API will let you create an event, provided you have the correct permission and the event data is not malformed.
+Create an event, provided you have the correct permission and the event data is not malformed.

 The request body must follow the following schema: